National Cycle Route 61: Maidenhead to Uxbridge

 National Cycle Route 61 starts from a junction with National Cycle Route 4 on the southern outskirts of Maidenhead.
 It follows the Jubilee River (a River Thames flood relief channel, passing north of Windsor not far from Eton College.
-Just north of Eton, the route then leaves the river to cross Ditton Park and then turns north through Langley.
+Just north of Eton, the route leaves the river to cross Ditton Park and then turns north through Langley.
 The route then follows country lanes and a section of unsurfaced bridleway before joining National Cycle Route 6 on the towpath of the Grand Union Canal at Cowley in Uxbridge, not far from Brunel University.